deepanshs/csdmpy/docs/source/examples/2D{1} datasets/nmr.rst

 .. doctest::

-    >>> x = NMR2Ddata.independent_variables
+    >>> x = NMR2Ddata.dimensions
     >>> y = NMR2Ddata.dependent_variables

 respectively.
 There are two independent variable instances in this example.
-The coordinates of the first independent variable, labeled as `$t_2$`, are spaced linearly while the coordinate spacing is non-linear, or arbitrary, for the second independent variable, labeled as `$t_1$`.
+The coordinates of the first independent variable, labeled as `$t_2$`, are uniformly spaced while the coordinate spacing is non-linear, or monotonic, for the second independent variable, labeled as `$t_1$`.
-The coordinates of the two independent variables are
+The coordinates of the two dimensions are

 .. doctest::